 The next morning I woke up and Joyce had shifted out of my embrace.
 Fragile sunbeams dispersed against her soft dark skin.
 I watched her sleep for a bit and then I got up and cooked pancakes for her.
 She thanked me quietly but leaned away instead of against me.
 I asked her if she could help me hunt for furniture in the residential zone.
 She said yes and gave me a time to meet her outside the office.

-At 4:30 I walked to the old twelve-story building where Stanley's office was.
+At 4:30 I walked to the old twelve-story building where the office of Stanley's company Permanent Solutions was.
 The building had been made to last, with cement and porcelain tiles, and still probably looked the same as when it was constructed.
 There was no shade out by the entrance and I still didn't see Joyce so I headed in.
 I took the stairs to the eleventh floor and entered the lobby.
 Michael was smoking weed on the couch, and when he saw me he dropped his joint.
 He bent over and flexed his triceps in an attempt to retrieve it, but I ignored him and knocked on the door.
 With no response to go by, I cautiously pulled the handle and stepped in.

 Stanley stood before me, looming over Joyce at her desktop.
 Both of their backs were to me.
 On her monitor was a lot of code I didn't understand and what looked like a 3D model of Joyce.
 It spun slightly in the digital breeze.
 There was something menacing about the model's T-pose and neutral expression.